How to Make a Handmade Viking Axe | A Step-by-Step Guide

 Before you start, gather all the necessary supplies.
 Below is a summary of what you will need:

-Hardwood for the handle, such as hickory or ash
+Hardwood for the handle, such as hardwood or ash

 Sledge and iron block